Gravito-optics and intensity correlations for binary inspiral signal detections: Detector response

-Following the characterization of photo-detection in optics \cite{Mandel95} we will represent the LIGO-Virgo detector response in terms of a graviton detection efficiency, $ \eta_{k} = \frac{F_d}{F_g}$, the ratio of the effective graviton flux interaction with the detector and the incident gravitational radiation flux.
-The gravitational radiation flux is a function of the strain amplitude and frequency \cite{Schutz96}, $ F_g = \frac{c^3 h^2 \omega^2}{16 \pi G} $.
+Following the characterization of photo-detection in optics \cite{Mandel95} we will represent the GW detector response in terms of a graviton detection efficiency, $ \eta_{k} = \frac{F_d}{F_g}$, the ratio of the effective graviton flux interaction with the detector and the incident gravitational radiation flux.
+An important distinction must be made here between our definition of $\eta$ and the more common use as the technical efficiency of the detector in responding to the signal.
+The technical efficiency of a gravitational wave detector in responding physically to the signal is effectively one hundred percent.
+The use of the term efficiency used here is formally justified by the way $\eta$ appears in \eqref{polarization2}.
+The gravitational radiation flux is a function of the strain amplitude and frequency \cite{Schutz96}, $ F_g = \frac{c^3 h^2 \omega^2}{16 \pi G} $, which is comparable to the intensity in Section \ref{binary}.
 We can develop an idea of the magnitude of the graviton detection flux thru a ``back of the envelope'' calculation \cite{Lieu17v2}.
 Writing the equation of motion for the mirror displacement from the equilibrium position as, $ \ddot{\xi} = \frac{1}{2} \omega^2 h L e^{i \omega t} $, the average kinetic energy per cycle is then, $ E = \frac{1}{2} M \dot{\xi}^2 = \frac{1}{8} M h^2 L^2 \omega^2 $, where $M$ is the mirror mass and $L$ the detector arm length.
 This energy per cycle is associated with an effective flux of $ F_d = \frac{1}{16 \pi} M h^2 \omega^3 $.
 Collecting terms the frequency dependent detector efficiency is, $ \eta_{k} = \frac{G}{c^3} M \omega $.
 If we assume a $50 ~ \rm{kg} $ mirror and angular frequency of $ 10^3 ~ \rm{\frac{rad}{s}} $ the detector efficiency is on the order of $ \eta \sim 10^{-31} $.
-This extremely low detector efficiency for LIGO-Virgo is not surprising considering the challenges that had to be overcome to extract the gravitational wave signal from detection noise.
+This extremely low detector efficiency is not surprising considering the challenges that had to be overcome to extract the GW signal from detection noise.

+Intensity correlations with low detector efficiencies are common in quantum optics and do not present any problem.
+For example in an application of intensity correlations in quantum optics with $\eta \sim 10^{-4}$ the lack of any affect was expressed as \cite{Koashi93}, ``It is worth noting that the low detection efficiency does not affect the measured value of $g_n^{(2)} $ since in Eq.
+(1) both numerator and the denominator are multiplied by $\eta^2$.".
+As stated earlier the relationship between $\eta$ in our discussion and technical efficiencies of optical detectors is formal justified here because it will cancel in the same way for normalized correlation functions.
+Our extremely low graviton detector efficiency of $ \eta \sim 10^{-31} $ has no affect on the value of the normalized intensity correlations since the terms cancel in the numerator and denominator.
+We will discuss the low detector particle number expectation associated with this low efficiency in the context of future work on quantum-gravito optics in Section \ref{multi-graviton}.